snadams/MBA/MBA 675 - Operations & Logistics in the Value Chain/Notes/week-5-lean-systems.md

 Supply chain can affect a variety of financial measures including:

 * *Total revenue*.
-  * Increasing percent of on-time deliveries will increase total revenue because satisifed customers buy more from the firm.
+  * Increasing percent of on-time deliveries will increase total revenue because satisfied customers buy more from the firm.
 * *Cost of goods sold*.
   * Having the ability to buy materials at a better price and transform them into services or products improves COGS.
 * *Operating expenses*.